xSeagullx/jetlang/README.md

 6. `1 / 2` will yield `0`, as it's an integer division. `1.0 / 2` or `1 / 2.0` will give `0.5`.
 7. `config.json` shall be valid or non-existent.
 8. Distributive must be started from it's root folder. (just because config file is there).
 If you run it from IDEA, specify a working directory `editor/src/dist/`.
+9. JVM bytecode compiler is added as a *pure experiment*, and it's not pretending to be complete.
+Error reporting there is lacking (there are no line numbers, for example).
+Also there is no parallel execution (although will be easy to add).

 # Architecture
 `core` project - jetLang compiler and runtime.